Frequently Asked Questions

 Can I use your images for my blog or social media?

-You can use my product images as long as you link back to the products or my shop.
+You can use my product images as long as you credit me and link back to the products or my shop.
 Individual images from my blog may be used as long as I am credited as the photographer and you link back to the original post.
 If you wish to use multiple blog images or personal photos please check in advance.
 And send me a link or tag me - I'd love to see!
+If you use my characters for a profile picture I would appreciate a credit, and that you don't try to pass it off as your own work.

 Do you have hi-res press images?